Sureshpatil4348/Fxlabs.ai_Back_end/REARCHITECTING.md

   - `ohlc_cache` (existing): maintained via `update_ohlc_cache/get_cached_ohlc`.
   - `indicator_cache` (new): dictionary keyed by `symbol:timeframe`, storing the latest IndicatorSnapshot (+small ring buffer for snapshots on connect).

-- WebSocket (existing `/ws/market`)
-  - Price stream: pushes `ticks` messages on new-tick arrival (coalesced).
-Daily % change is included in tick payloads.
-  - Indicators stream: pushes `indicator_update` when new closed-bar indicators are computed (10s poll cadence; v2-only).
-  - On subscribe, server sends `initial_ohlc` when `ohlc` is requested. `initial_indicators` will be added with the indicator pipeline.
-- WebSocket v2 (`/market-v2`) — Broadcast-All Mode
+- WebSocket v2 (`/market-v2`) — Broadcast-only
-  - No explicit subscriptions required.
-Server broadcasts ticks and indicator updates for a baseline set of symbols/timeframes to all connected clients.
+  - Server broadcasts `ticks` and `indicator_update` for a baseline set of symbols/timeframes to all connected clients.
+  - OHLC is server-side only for indicator calculations and alerts; it is not streamed to clients in v2.
+  - Subscribe/unsubscribe messages are ignored with an informational response; ping/pong is supported for keepalive.
   - Baseline symbols: broker-suffixed `RSI_SUPPORTED_SYMBOLS` from `app/constants.py`.
   - Baseline timeframes: M1, M5, M15, M30, H1, H4, D1.
-  - Subscription messages are still accepted for compatibility but not required in v2.

 ## Data Models
 - Tick (frontend): `{symbol, time, time_iso, bid, ask, last, volume, flags, daily_change_pct}`